Johnny Scalzi

 John Anthony Scalzi (March 22, 1907 – September 27, 1962) was a Major League Baseball player.
 He played one season with the Boston Braves between June 19 and 24, 1931.
+He also played seven games for the Brooklyn Dodgers of the NFL in 1931.

 After serving as President of the Colonial League, Scalzi was serving as a scout for the New York Mets when he was killed in a car accident near Port Chester, New York.

 Scalzi Park, the largest recreational area within his home city of Stamford, Connecticut, is named after him.